ChrisWheatonGit/General-info/README.md

-# 🌐 Chris Wheaton – Cybersecurity & IT Mastery Projects
+# 🌐 Cybersecurity & IT Mastery Projects

 Welcome to my GitHub.
 This is the central hub for everything I'm building, learning, and sharing on my journey toward becoming a cybersecurity professional with a strong foundation in information technology (IT), information systems, data analytics, scripting, and automation.